 THE EIGHT-FOLD PATH OF YOGA

 The eight fold path is the complete package of yoga (stretching is just one of the eight limbs).
-When I say yoga saved me, you may picture me in a yoga class sweating with a bunch of other people.
-However my yoga journey began when I discovered the philosophy as a teenager.
-Long before I ever joined a yoga class, I had already read a variety of yoga texts, practiced a variety of meditations, and had created my own personal yoga (stretching) classes at home.
+When I say yoga saved me, you may picture someone in a yoga class sweating with a bunch of other people.
+However, my yoga journey began when I discovered the philosophy as a teenager.
+Long before I ever joined a yoga class, I had already read a variety of yoga texts, practiced a variety of meditations, and had created my own personal yoga (asana) classes at home.

-- Yamas: The yamas are split into 5 moral principles (how we treat others) which I will explain in the next blog.
+- Yamas: The yamas are split into 5 moral principles (how we treat others).

-- Niyamas: The niyamas are 5 disciplines we practice (how we treat ourselves), again I will explain each in a following blog.
+- Niyamas: The niyamas are 5 disciplines we practice (how we treat ourselves).

 - Asana: The physical stretches/postures we practice often called ‘yoga’.